jennifersokolov/jennifersokolov/pages/home.md

 navtitle: Home
 ---
 <div class="hero-text">
   <h1>We share 97% percent of our essence with stars.
-Let’s transform the clouds blocking your sparkle to let the real you shine through…</h1>
+Let’s transform the clouds blocking your sparkle and let the real you shine through…</h1>
 </div>

 <div class="image-section image-section-01">
   <div class="a">